Skip to main content

 - name: Scan models

-- name: Check for errors
+- name: Check for critical issues

 run: |

-if grep -q '"severity":"error"' scan-results.json; then
+if grep -q '"severity":"critical"' scan-results.json; then

-echo "Security issues found in models!"
+echo "Critical security issues found in models!"

 exit 1